docker-library/docs/rabbitmq/README.md

 A small selection of the possible environment variables are defined in the Dockerfile to be passed through the docker engine (listed below).
 For a list of environment variables supported by RabbitMQ itself, see: https://www.rabbitmq.com/configure.html

-For SSL configuration without the management plugin:
+For SSL configuration, mount a volume containing the certificates and set their paths to these environment variables:

 ```bash
 RABBITMQ_SSL_CACERTFILE